 Arlo Guthrie, ‘When a Soldier Makes It Home’ (Live)

 Then there was Monty, another high school buddy, full name Dwight Montgomery Durham.
-He was the first in our Central High Class of 1967 to go to Vietnam,preceding Mox by two full years (they didn’t know each other).
+He was the first in our Central High Class of 1967 to go to Vietnam.
 Maybe I didn’t know him as well as I thought, because my Monty was a peace loving soul, a gifted thespian seemingly destined for–and indeed dreaming of–entering a drama program at a top-tier university.
 To this day I have no idea why Monty enlisted in the Army but enlist he did, con gusto.
 Some of the mystery of Monty that had shadowed and bedeviled me all these years was solved only days ago, when I stumbled across a website billing itself as “the Official web page of Vietnam veteran LRRP/Rangers who served in the 1st Cavalry Division from 1966 until 1972.”
 There I found a story headlined “Everyday Hero” by Katie Meisel.
 It tells of Monty Durham’s life and of what happened to him in Vietnam.
 I learned, to my complete astonishment, that the quiet, sensitive aspiring actor I knew underwent a dramatic personality change after enlisting.
 “He went from Beaver Cleaver to Rambo in 18 months” observes his best friend from childhood.
 After eight months in the Army he was a Sergeant in the three-year-old Ranger division and was known to his peers as “Bull.”
 On Thursday, April 10, 1969, while engaged in combat in the Tay Ninh province of South Vietnam, Monty suffered fatal multiple fragmentation wounds.
 He died with two Purple Hearts, a Silver Star medal and a Bronze Star on his resume.
-Now his name is engraved in the gabbro of the Vietnam Veterans Memorial Wall in Washington, D.C., on Panel 27W.
-When I touch his name on the wall, I see my reflection staring back at me and it’s always searching, wondering, Why?
+Posthumously, as I learned only a year ago, he became a father.
+His grown daughter, Stephania Ryan, now lives in California and is on her own quest to assemble the puzzle pieces of her father’s life so that she might know him better.
+Now, when I put my hand to his name as it’s engraved in Panel 27W of the gabbro of the Vietnam Veterans Memorial Wall in Washington, D.C., my reflection stares back at me, always searching, wondering, Why?
 Why?